erdem85/erdem85/README.md

 Hi!
 I am 17 years old, high school student in Turkey.
 I want to be backend developer in future.
 I'm currently running Hack Club (a student-led tech club) in my school!
 I participated FIRST Robotics Competition, Turkish national technology competition Teknofest and I made a degree in local tech competition TUBITAK in Turkey!

-* 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [erdm@disroot.org](mailto:erdm@disroot.org)
-* 🚀  I'm currently working on [anything](http://example.com) (i found a job, i'm working on company :tirol:)
-* 🤝  I'm open to collaborating on javascript & golang projects

 ### Skills